airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi_nats/index.md

 ## Architecture Overview

-The following diagram illustrates the high-level architecture of an application using the  **FastAPI + Nats Adapter with Mesop UI** as its frontend:
+The following diagram illustrates the high-level architecture of an application using the  **FastAPI + Nats Adapter**:

 ![Mesop FastAPI](../images/mesop_fastapi_nats.png)

 The system is composed of three main components:

-### FastAgency Mesop App
+### FastAgency Client App

-The FastAgency Mesop App serves as the frontend interface for the system.
+The FastAgency Client App serves as the frontend interface for the system.
 It includes:

-- **Mesop UI**: A user-friendly web interface for users to interact with the workflows.
-It communicates with the client and the FastAPI Provider.
+- **Mesop UI or Custom UI**: A web interface for users to interact with the workflows.
+It facilitates the communication with the client and the FastAPI Provider.
 - **FastAPI Provider**: This component acts as a bridge, facilitating seamless communication between the Mesop UI and the FastAPI Adapter.

-The FastAgency Mesop App manages all client interactions, handling requests and presenting the results back to the user.
+The FastAgency Client App manages all client interactions, handling requests and presenting the results back to the user.

 ### FastAgency FastAPI App

 The FastAgency FastAPI App forms the backend of our system and consists of:

 - **Nats Provider**: Responsible for connecting to the Nats Provider, receiving workflow initiation messages, and distributing them to the workers for execution.
-- **FastAPI Adapter**: This component receives requests from the FastAPI Provider and interacts with the Nats Provider for workflow initiation and result retrieval.
+- **FastAPI Adapter**: This component receives requests from the FastAPI Provider and communicates with NatsProvider, and implements routes and WebSocket for FastAPI.
 - **FastAPI**: Provides the infrastructure for building and exposing AutoGen workflows via REST API.

 ### FastAgency Nats App